'Goonda raj' to return if Akhilesh forms govt in UP: Shah | Politics

 - India

-He mocked Akhilesh Yadav of his criticism of law and order, says he has not right to complain about it.
+He mocked Akhilesh Yadav of his criticism of law and order, says he has no right to complain about it.

 But if the BJP returns to power, it will bolster development, he said.